italia/spid-cie-oidc-docs/docs/en/metadata_oidc_rp.rst

     - See `OIDC-FED`_ Section 4.1.
 The required value is **automatic**.
     - |spid-icon| |cieid-icon|
   * - **response_types**
-    - JSON array containing a list of the OAuth 2.0 response_type values that the Client is declaring that it will restrict itself to using.
-MUST contain only the value **code**.
+    - JSON array containing a list of the OAuth 2.0 response_type values that the RP is declaring that it will restrict itself to using.
+It MUST contain only the value **code**.
     - |spid-icon| |cieid-icon|

 .. note::